Open data

 • The Velis Electro has 2 batteries, which together weigh 140 kg.
 The empty weight of the aircraft is 425 kg, so there is room for 2 people with a combined maximum weight of 175 kg.

 • Merlijn van Vliet (E-Flight Academy) also expects better batteries in the future.
-The batteries of the Pipistrel have a battery energy density of 160 Wh/kg.
-This means the battery can store and deliver 160 watt-hours (Wh) of energy per kilogram of weight.
-For comparison: in an average electric car that is 250 Wh/kg.
+The batteries in the Pipistrel have a battery energy density of 160 Wh/kg.
+That means the battery can store and deliver 160 watt-hours (Wh) of energy per kilogram of weight.
+For comparison: in an average electric car, that is 250 Wh/kg.

-• Charging takes 20–30 minutes with our fixed airside charging stations, depending on the State of Charge and conditions
+• Charging takes 20–30 minutes with our fixed airside charging points, depending on the State of Charge and conditions

 • Charging with the mobile Pipistrel charger takes 1 hour at 32A (longer at 16A)